What is Anxiety?

 Symptoms of Anxiety

 Anxiety disorder is a common mental health condition that can present with a range of physical and psychological symptoms.
 These can include constantly feeling on edge, having difficulty concentrating, being easily irritated, having difficulty sleeping, and avoiding social situations.
 Physical symptoms include headaches, fatigue, trembling, muscle tension, nausea, and difficulty breathing.
 If you're experiencing any of these symptoms, it's important to speak to a mental health professional to rule out or diagnose an anxiety disorder.
+You might also notice body symptoms like jaw clenching, stomach issues, or a racing heart—your nervous system’s way of preparing for a threat.

 Causes of Anxiety